Suzi Taylor is a Service Designer with a background in digital, content strategy, journalism and education.

 The Spark

-It started at the beginning of 2012, when an article in Rolling Stone
+It started at the beginning of 2012, when an article in Rolling Stone stopped me in my tracks.

 I knew immediately that the Queer Formal could be a positive, life-affirming event - and it could be an empowering way to explore some tough subject matter.